 Which forms of payment do you accept?

-Our new webstore accepts payment from a wide range of sources: most credit cards, PayPal, Apple Pay, and Amazon Pay.
+Most credit cards, PayPal, Apple Pay, and Amazon Pay.

 Will your daisy chain cable cause noise?

 Sorry, but the 1-Spot isn't compatible because its barrel plug diameter is different from the standard required by the Volcas.

 I already own a power supply that I've been using with my Volca.
 Will it work with the DC-5 daisy chain cable?

 We recommend that you use either the KVgear PA2pro or the Korg KA-350 power supply with the DC-5.
 This is because some aftermarket power supplies use barrel plugs that don't exactly match the Korg specification.
 Although the Volca inlet jack is flexible enough to accommodate a slightly incorrect power supply, the DC-5 will only work with an exact match.
 The Hosa universal power supply is one example of an incompatible product because its "1.7mm" plug adapter isn't actually 1.7mm.

 Can I connect two DC-5 daisy chain cables together to power a total of 9 devices from a single power adapter?